Piano Recital: Juan Pérez Floristán

 Sostenuto e pesante

-The final movement is again strongly rhythmic—heard here in a very virtuosic interpretation with clarity and conciseness.
+The final movement is again strongly rhythmic.
+Here, we heard it in a very virtuosic interpretation with clarity and conciseness.
 The accompaniment is very percussive.
 Yet, Floristán managed to highlight the singing, melodic component, hereby avoiding the impression of technical dryness with this music.

 Ginastera: 3 Danzas Argentinas, op.2